Sihanoukville: Architecture and cityscape

-As a result of its clearly defined purpose, its very brief but turbulent history, and its location, Sihanoukville is distinct from other urban centers in Cambodia.
 Established after the period of the French Protectorate, bourgeois colonial style quarters such as ones seen in Kampot, Siem Reap, or Phnom Penh do not exist.
-Architecture and street layout are subject to modern concepts of reduction and functionality.
-Cambodian architect Vann Molyvann designed objects, public buildings with a distinct function, some still operational.
+Cambodian architect Vann Molyvann designed objects, and public buildings with a distinct function, some still operational.
 This brief era of New Khmer Architecture ended in 1970.
-Inconsistency and chaos during the long civil wars had far greater impact on the city's current image.

-In 1959 the first urban plan for the city was completed for a population of 55,000 residents; it included cycle paths and green spaces.
-The plan also clearly marked out zoning for the port, the railway network, the town center with municipal offices, business and residential housing, and finally a tourist zone to the south along the beaches.
-A feasibility study by the United States Operations Mission (USOM) looked at drawing on a new water supply from the Prek Tuk Sap and existing lagoons; these were subsequently improved (cut off from the sea) and used as the initial source for town supply.
-The reservoirs are still operational, although insufficient for today's demands.
+In 1959, the first urban plan for the city was completed for a population of 55,000 residents; it included cycle paths and green spaces.
+The plan also marked out the zoning for the port, the railway network, the town center with municipal offices, business and residential housing, and a tourist zone to the south along the beaches.
+A feasibility study by the United States Operations Mission (USOM) looked at drawing on a new water supply from the Prek Tuk Sap and existing lagoons; these were subsequently cut off from the sea and used as the initial source for town supply.
+The reservoirs are still operational but insufficient for today's demands.
+The area connects with the city center along a single highway via typical irregular successions of residential buildings.

-The years of turmoil that followed meant that little of the original plan was implemented.
-The current state of structural inconsistency is testimony to decades of upheaval as layout planning was by no means a subject of aesthetic considerations and applied sciences.

-The area connects with the city center along a single highway via typical irregular successions of residential buildings, bare of any distinct features and landmarks.
-These highways were designed to connect the very few and widely dispersed actual settlement foundations.
-The neighborhoods lack intimacy, due to a one-dimensional infrastructure.
-The city's center is a sequence of alternating single blocks of solid urban edifices, such as banks, middle-class hotels, gas stations, pharmacies, Chinese bakeries and electronics retailers followed by long rows of low-end food stalls, makeshift shops, motor-bike repair services, mini-markets, laundry, gas, lock-picker services and mobile phone shops.

-Gallery of Ochheuteal, Serendipity and Ostres Beach area

 Rivers

-Due to the proximity to the sea, mangroves line large parts of the rivers.

-The mangrove-lined Ou Trojak Jet river runs from Otres Pagoda to Otres Beach is Sihanoukville's longest river.
-In the tidal mangrove area barramundi, mangrove jacks and barracuda are the prize target for sport anglers, the lower section harbours a marina.
+The mangrove-lined Ou Trojak Jet River, which runs from Otres Pagoda to Otres Beach, is Sihanoukville's longest river.
+In the tidal mangrove area Barramundi, mangrove jacks and barracuda are the prize targets for sport anglers; the lower section harbors a marina.
 Restaurants along the south bank of the river serve fresh seafood supplied by the local inshore fishing boats.
+Due to their proximity to the sea, mangroves line large parts of the rivers.